Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “Terra—I’m scared,” Pharazon said.

 “Just hang in there,” Terra said.
 “I’ll get us out of this.
 I promise.”
-She might not have had Hyren’s years of military experience, but she was smart and stubborn.
+She might not have had Hyren’s years of military experience, but she was smart and stubborn, and Hyren had taught her much of what he knew.
 She just wished Pharazon would lift a claw to help her instead of being so infantile.

 “We’ll take it from here,” another voice, female but just as harsh, growled.